shamsulamri/openhis/readme.md

 ## Open Hospital Information System (OpenHIS)

-A customizable open source hospital information system for small or large organisation.
+An open source hospital information system for small or large organisation.
 Contains all the essential modules for running a hospital from patient registration to billing.
 Built on top of LAMP stack with LARAVEL framework for scalability and great support from the community.

 The system was initially designed for secondary care facility but it can also be used for primary care facility with minor adjustment.
 So if you are running a private clinic, hemodialysis center, homecare or any other primary care service it should be able to handle the requirement.